 The central focal point of DREAMWORLD CORROBOREE is a replicated ‘humpy’ called the Bullumm Theatre featuring a film on 'The Creation Story of the Gold Coast.
-A story gifted to Dreamworld by Aunty Patricia O'Connor of the Yugambeh Language People.
-Inside the Bullumm Theatre you will find extensive information on culture including a digital dot painting activity, and a floor map of the Indigenous tribe boundaries throughout Australia.
+A story gifted to Dreamworld by NAIDOC Female Elder of 2014, Aunty Patricia O'Connor of the Yugambeh Language People.
+Inside the Bullumm Theatre you will find extensive information on culture including a digital dot painting activity, and a floor map of the Indigenous tribal boundaries throughout Australia.

 Throughout DREAMWORLD CORROBOREE Australia’s unique and beautiful wildlife is immortalised in commissioned Indigenous artwork that is showcased throughout the area as part of the experience and storytelling.

 Seven years in the making, DREAMWORLD CORROBOREE has been created with invaluable assistance and approval from 51 individuals and 22 Indigenous tribes. lncluding:

 - Savannah Ewamian, Western Yalanji, Mamu Ngadjon and Rainforest Peoples of Northern Queensland